datalicieux/LearningData/README.md

 As a start, it presents one project from a statistical learning course.
 I built a model to forecast the risk of Violence Against Civilians across Mali.

-Of course, I am very happy to receive your feedback on any of my projects! ðŸ“¬